denten-books/plain-text/1-metaphor.md

 computer folder can hold a nearly unlimited amount of files.
 Or, to be more precise, the electronic folder metaphor is subject to different constraints than those that limit the use of paper files.
-The image of a paper file should not therefore limit the possibilities of the metaphor's implementation, the manual explains.
-It further advises its readers to "strike a balance between the metaphor's suggested use and the ability of the computer to support and extend the metaphor" [@apple_apple_1987, 5].
-The domain blending property of the embodied structural metaphor is not perfect, in other words.
-Some parts map from the real world to the virtual, while others do not.
+The image of a paper file should not therefore restrict the possibilities of what can be done to a digital file, the manual explains.
+The designer is to "strike a balance between the metaphor's suggested use and the ability of the computer to support and extend the metaphor" [@apple_apple_1987, 5].
+The user handling a virtual folder must recognize its capabilities beyond those suggested by its image.
+Some attributes of the paper domain map onto the virtual, while other do not.
+Furthermore, the virtual contains possibilities not conveyed by the original transference.

 A number of patents from IBM, Xerox, and Microsoft similarly evoke the logics of structural metaphor and domain blending.
 Consider US Patent #5,907,854 by